zhouhuiquan/otus-translation/README.md

 ### Standalone Usage

 This library can also be used without an angular.json.
-Install the package globally via `npm install otus-translation --global` or `yarn global add otus-translation`.
+Install the package globally via `npm install otus-localization --global` or `yarn global add otus-localization`.

 Create a config file with `ng-t9n init [name-of-config]` and start a translation server with `ng-t9n path/to/config/file.json`.